positlabs/DOM_Minions/README.md

-DOM_Minions
+Dominion
 ==========
-Makes minions from ordinary DOM elements; Good for conquering the internet.
+Good for conquering the internet.
 Simple selector queries, event handling, and dom manipulation.

 Documentation is in-line.
 Look at the code for details.

-DOM_Minions.js
+dom.*
 ==========

 Various methods for dom manipulation.
 It's very flexible - most methods will accept selector strings, Nodes, NodeLists, or Arrays of Nodes as arguments.